 The workshop led to the development of the APN Climate Adaptation Framework to enhance science-based adaptation activities of APN countries.

-A joint effort by APN, ADB, UN-CECAR, AIT and Chulalongkorn University, a training programme on Climate Change Downscaling Approaches and Applications was organised from 9–20 November 2013 at Asian Institute of Technology (AIT) in Bangkok, Thailand.
+A joint effort by APN, ADB, UN-CECAR, AIT and Chulalongkorn University, a training programme on Climate Change Downscaling Approaches and Applications was organized on 9–20 November 2013 at Asian Institute of Technology (AIT) in Bangkok, Thailand.